fmtlib/fmt/doc/api.rst

 Compile-Time Format String Checks
 ---------------------------------

-Compile-time checks are enabled by default on compilers that support C++20 ``consteval``.
+Compile-time format string checks are enabled by default on compilers that support C++20 ``consteval``.
 On older compilers you can use the :ref:`FMT_STRING <legacy-checks>`: macro defined in ``fmt/format.h`` instead.

+Unused arguments are allowed as in Python's `str.format` and ordinary functions.

 .. doxygenclass:: fmt::basic_format_string
    :members: